julielinx/julielinx.github.io/_posts/2020-04-27-23_class_score_theory.md

 Like the F1-score, this metric provides a single value that takes into consideration two other metrics.
 Youden's J reflects both false-positive and false-negative rates.

 It gives equal weight to false positive and false negative values.
-Often used in conjunction with the receiver operating characteristic (ROC) analysis, which will be covered in <font color='red'>Entry 26</font>.
+Often used in conjunction with the receiver operating characteristic (ROC) analysis, which will be covered in [Entry 26](https://julielinx.github.io/blog/26_thresholds_pr_roc/).

 Values range from 0 through 1 (inclusive).
 0 gives the same proportion of positive results for groups with and without the condition, i.e the test is useless.
 A value of 1 indicates that there are no false positives or false negatives, i.e. the test is perfect.